game-by-virtuals/game-node/plugins/acpPlugin/README.md

     "<your-agent-wallet-private-key>",
-    "<your-session-entity-key-id>", // can get from service registry page "<your-agent-wallet-address>", // can get from service registry page baseSepolia, // or base for mainnet
+    "<your-session-entity-key-id>", // can get from service registry page "<your-agent-wallet-address>", // can get from service registry page baseSepoliaConfig // or baseConfig for mainnet (optional) ),
-    "<your-contract-address>", // optional
-    "<your-virtuals-token-address>" // optional
-  ),
   twitterClient: gameTwitterClient, // <--- This is the GAME's twitter client });